vuestorefront/vue-storefront/docs/guide/vuex/product-store.md

 ### `configure (context, { product = null, configuration, selectDefaultVariant = true })`

 This action is used to configure the `configurable` product with specified attributes.
-It gets the `configuration` object, which should have the following format: `{ attribute_code: attribute_value_id }` and finds the `product.configurable_children` item which complies to this configuration.
+It gets the `configuration` object, which should have the following format: `{ attribute_code: attribute_value_id }` and finds the `product.configurable_children` item which complies with this configuration.
 Then, it merges this specific `configurable_child` with the product itself - for example, setting the product.price to the configurable price, color, size etc. This method is used on: `Product.vue` page for allowing user to select color, size etc. The second usage for it is on `Category.vue` page after user selects some filters - the resulting products are configured to display the proper images (related to selected color and size) and prices.

 If `selectDefaultVariant` is set to true (default), the `state.current` will be altered with configured product.